-For each risk and its consequences, assess all the controls that are in place and then assess the likelihood that an event could happen.
+For each risk and its consequence categories, assess all the controls that are in place and then assess the likelihood that the consequences could still occur.

-Note: You can only assess the likelihood of an event happening once you have chosen what controls to put in place for it.
+Note: You can only assess the likelihood of a consequence occurring once you have chosen what controls to put in place for it.

 The levels of likelihood are:

-- Rare — robust controls are in place that prevent an event from happening in all but the most exceptional circumstances.
+- Rare — robust controls are in place that prevent or remove the impact of a consequence in all but the most exceptional circumstances.

-- Unlikely — many controls are in place with some minor ineffectiveness that may allow an event to happen in limited circumstances.
+- Unlikely — many controls are in place with some minor ineffectiveness that may allow a consequence to occur in limited circumstances.

-- Possible — several controls are in place with such ineffectiveness that an event should happen in some circumstances.
+- Possible — several controls are in place with such ineffectiveness that a consequence should occur in some circumstances.

-- Likely — minimal controls are in place and/or controls lack effectiveness such that it is highly probable an event will happen.
+- Likely — minimal controls are in place and/or controls lack effectiveness such that it is highly probable a consequence will occur.

-- Almost certain — there are no effective controls in place to prevent an event from happening.
+- Almost certain — there are no effective controls in place to prevent a consequence from occurring.

 Help with assessing the level of likelihood

-Sometimes it may be difficult to accurately establish the likelihood of an event happening.
+Sometimes it may be difficult to accurately establish the likelihood of a consequence occurring.
 The following methods may help: